-The East Penn School District requires that all students complete a minimum of twenty-one (21) credits (as defined in the Program of Studies) between grades 9 and 12 for graduation to be earned.
+The East Penn School District requires that all students complete a minimum of twenty-one (21) credits as defined in the Program of Studies between grades 9 and 12 to graduate.

 Credits must be completed in the following areas: